vegaprotocol/specs/protocol/0014-ORDT-order_types.md

   - Be triggered by a fall to `45`. (<a name="0014-ORDT-063" href="#0014-ORDT-063">0014-ORDT-063</a>)
   - Not be triggered by a fall to `46`. (<a name="0014-ORDT-064" href="#0014-ORDT-064">0014-ORDT-064</a>)

-- A stop order placed either prior to or during an auction will not execute during an auction, nor will it participate in the uncrossing. (<a name="0014-ORDT-065" href="#0014-ORDT-065">0014-ORDT-065</a>)
+- A stop order placed during an auction will not execute during an auction, nor will it participate in the uncrossing. (<a name="0014-ORDT-065" href="#0014-ORDT-065">0014-ORDT-065</a>)
-- A stop order placed either prior to or during an auction, where the uncrossing price is within the triggering range, will immediately execute following uncrossing. (<a name="0014-ORDT-066" href="#0014-ORDT-066">0014-ORDT-066</a>)
+- A stop order placed during an auction, where the uncrossing price is within the triggering range, will immediately execute following uncrossing. (<a name="0014-ORDT-066" href="#0014-ORDT-066">0014-ORDT-066</a>)

+- A stop order placed prior to an auction will not execute during an auction, nor will it participate in the uncrossing. (<a name="0014-ORDT-134" href="#0014-ORDT-134">0014-ORDT-134</a>)
+- A stop order placed prior to an auction, where the uncrossing price is within the triggering range, will immediately execute following uncrossing. (<a name="0014-ORDT-135" href="#0014-ORDT-135">0014-ORDT-135</a>)
+- An order with a stop is placed during continuous trading.
+The market goes into auction.
+The market exits auction, the condition for triggering the stop is not met.
+The stop order is still present. (<a name="0014-ORDT-136" href="#0014-ORDT-136">0014-ORDT-136</a>)

+- A party places a stop order on a market in continuous trading, the market moves to an auction and the party cancels the stop order.
+When the market exits the auction the party no longer has a stop order. (<a name="0014-ORDT-132" href="#0014-ORDT-132">0014-ORDT-132</a>)
+- A stop order placed during the opening auction, will be rejected. (<a name="0014-ORDT-133" href="#0014-ORDT-133">0014-ORDT-133</a>)

 - If a trader has open stop orders and their position moves to zero whilst they still have open limit orders their stop orders will remain active. (<a name="0014-ORDT-067" href="#0014-ORDT-067">0014-ORDT-067</a>)
 - If a trader has open stop orders and their position moves to zero with no open limit orders their stop orders are cancelled. (<a name="0014-ORDT-068" href="#0014-ORDT-068">0014-ORDT-068</a>)